Taming-the-BEAST/Introduction-to-BEAST2/README.md

 </figure>

+> **Topic for discussion:** After setting the calibration node prior a new prior for `clockrate.c:clock` magically appeared in the priors tab!
+If you go back to the **Clock model** tab you'll see that the **estimate** box next to **Mean clock rate** is now checked and greyed out (cannot be unchecked).
+>
+> What just happened?

 ### Setting the MCMC options

-Finally, the **MCMC** tab allows to control the length of the MCMC chain and the frequency of stored samples.
+Finally, the **MCMC** tab allows us to control the length of the MCMC chain and the frequency of stored samples.
 It also allows one to change the output file names.

 > Go to the **MCMC** tab.